 Android Auto Netflix no root?

-Unfortunately, there’s no way to have Android Auto Netflix without root yet as Google has already restricted it.
+Even though we identify Netflix as on of the best Android Auto apps, unfortunately, there’s no way to have Android Auto Netflix without root yet as Google has already restricted it.
 However, if you really want to know a way to get Netflix on Android Auto, the answer is going for aftermarket solutions or downloading a CarPlay/Android Auto alternative app like InCar App .